stashed/docs/docs/guides/advanced-use-case/cross_namespace_backup.md

       from: All
 ```

+Notice the `spec.usagePolicy` section.
+Here, we are allowing all namespaces to refer to this repository.
+You can restrict this capability to a particular namespace.
+Please, check the following guide from [here](/docs/concepts/crds/repository/) for more details.

 Let's create the Repository we have shown above,
 ```bash
 $ kubectl apply -f https://github.com/stashed/docs/raw/{{< param "info.version" >}}/docs/examples/guides/advanced-use-case/cross-namespace-backup/repository.yaml